 “Listen more than you talk!”
 You might think that most of your time is spent on explaining things but actually 80% of your work should be listening.
 When you listen more closely to your employees, you can figure out if they can understand your vision and strategy and gain their perspective and knowledge.
 This way you can see how far they align their tasks and goals with your strategy and commit to your ideas.

 Furthermore, it also helps to find out how to address them.
 There are different media you can use to send a message, however, every person prefers a different channel.
 Sometimes you can save time by calling someone or scheduling a meeting instead of writing an email that might be misunderstood.

 3. Over-communication is important

 Since everyone is constrained to a certain attention span to remember every detail, things will get lost or be forgotten.
-Over-communicating helps to remember details and to focus on what is necessary to reach your goals so that the strategy plan actually sticks to your employees.
+Over-communicating helps to remember details and to focus on what is necessary to reach your goals so that the strategic plan actually sticks to your employees.
 Moreover, you should communicate things that might be clear and logical to you but not to others.
-Do not expect all the time that everyone knows everything that you know.
+Do not expect time that everyone knows everything that you know.

 4. Transparency creates trust

 Open communication makes leaders more visible and shows that they actually affirm their words with actions that can enhance their credibility.
 Having open communication about your vision can cultivate transparency and can lead to employees sharing more information with you.

 This is also giving them a feeling of contributing important knowledge and skills.
 Engaged employees commit to reaching a goal and are willing to give necessary feedback.
 Moreover, effective leaders show authenticity and communicate on a personal level.
 They share anecdotes and never pretend that things are okay if they are not.
 Forget about corporate lingo and be real to gain your employees’ respect and trust.